 Because your credit scores are so heavily affected by bankruptcy, you might also expect to see higher down payment requirements when you go to buy a house.
 An FHA loan, for example, typically allows for just a 3.5% down payment.

 If your credit score is under 580, you’ll need to pay a full 10% of your home’s purchase price as your down payment.
 That’s a huge difference.
 There are no official guidelines for a conventional loan.
 But, you can still expect to have a larger down payment on your future home.

 Your credit score has a significant impact on how much you’ll pay for your home, both in terms of down payment and your interest rate.
 That’s why you must spend those seasoning periods rebuilding your credit as soon as your bankruptcy has been discharged.
 You’ll also want to check your credit score and monitor your credit reports regularly to make sure everything is being reported accurately.

 Creditors want to see that you are now making an effort to pay your bills on time.
 They want to know that you are managing your debt better.
 Making responsible choices every day after your bankruptcy can slowly help you rebuild your credit and reputation as a trustworthy borrower.

 Rebuilding credit after bankruptcy takes time, but it also takes effort.

-With just a bit of strategy, you can create a comprehensive action plan to improve your credit habits and get that credit score up.
-Then when you need financing help, you’ll be ready with a strong application that proves you are indeed creditworthy.
+With just a bit of strategy, you can create a comprehensive action plan to improve your credit habits and get that credit scores up.
+Then, when you need financing help, you’ll be ready with a strong application that proves you are indeed creditworthy.